arrow_icon

 In general, patients are advised to wear their aligners about 20-22 hours a day for 2 weeks.
 Following which, they’ll receive another set of aligners and so on.
 Unlike traditional metal braces, patients with Invisalign do not need to adhere to a soft diet and are allowed to eat whatever they want.
 This is because patients are required to remove their Invisalign when they eat or drink anything apart from water.

-Some patients might see improvement in their teeth in as little as 10 weeks or even two — this is not rare.
-Everyone’s teeth and condition is different, so there’s no hard-set timeline on how long Invisalign treatment will last.
-But in general, the average treatment process takes about 12 to 18 months
+Some patients might see improvement in their teeth in as little as 10 weeks!
+Everyone’s teeth and condition are different, so there’s no hard-set timeline on how long Invisalign treatment will last.
+But in general, the average treatment process takes about 12 to 18 months.

 What age groups can wear Invisalign?

 While Invisalign treatment accounts for 31% of adult orthodontics, it is available to individuals across all age groups including children.
-In fact, children as young as 6 can start wearing Invisalign as long as they are under the watchful eye of an orthodontist.
+Children as young as 5 can start wearing Invisalign as long as they are under the watchful eye of an orthodontist.
 There is no specific age requirement for wearing Invisalign; rather, it depends on the development, maturity and arrangement of teeth.

 Here’s how Invisalign works differently for different age groups.